kmsunmin/grass-flower-font/README.md

 # pulkkot-font
-Pulkkot is a custom font that I created by using Calligraphr(www.calligraphr.com).
+**pulkkot** is a custom font that I created by using Calligraphr(www.calligraphr.com).
 Calligraphr is a great website that allows users to create their own custom fonts at a free cost.
-I learned about this website thanks to my coworkers (thank you!).
+I learned about this website thanks to my coworkers.
 Hope you enjoy this and perhaps have fun making your own as well :balloon:

 ## What pulkkot means
 pulkkot(풀꽃) means 'grass flower' in Korean and I named it after one of my favourite poems.
 The poem is below: